2025 WHO-Funded Study..Linking Cell Phone Radiation to Cancer in Animals (ICBE-EMF Press Release)

 intracellular calcium levels compared to the control group.
 After the application of the same

-remediation products, intracellular calcium levels were significantly increased, although the
+(harmonization) products, intracellular calcium levels were significantly increased, although the

 levels did not fully return to baseline values.
 Despite this partial restoration, the statistical